-Alex Sheyn is a creative type – designer, illustrator, typographer, and photographer – currently a senior art director at Odopod in San Francisco.
+Alex Sheyn is a creative type – designer, illustrator, typographer, and photographer – currently working and living in San Francisco.
 Exploring 3D animation, motion graphics, illustration and interactive design to shape and share unique perspectives.
 Shoots photos on occasion.

 It’s hard to pinpoint exactly when I started.
 I had been playing around with photography from a pretty early age, often becoming the designated photographer on family trips using my Dad’s old camera gear.
 I grew up in a creative family of architects, artists and musicians, and that creative influence affected me at an early age.
 Officially, though, my career path began with my degree in Art and Design.
 I found myself flourishing when I started working at Bright Bright Great, a brand and design firm in the Avondale neighborhood of Chicago.
 Since then, I’ve been driven to explore the parameters of design and photography by experimenting across the spectrum.

 My go-to is a Canon 6D with a variety of lenses.
 When that kit becomes too cumbersome, I bring out my little Sony a6000.
 There have also been several occasions where I’ve gotten photos out of my iPhone that I’ve fallen in love with, but I just love the editing power a traditional setup gives me.

 For my city/street photography, I try to find ways to show urban environments in ways that elicit unexpected emotion.
 Sometimes that’s through my editing style, sometimes it’s through finding unexpected angles/vantage points, and often it’s a combination of both.
 When I was first starting out, I knew I wanted to portray the city in a way that you couldn’t find on a postcard in a gift shop, or hanging up in a real estate office.
 Chicago, and any large urban center for that matter, is photographed and used in marketing so often that it forces photographers like me to think outside of the box to make what we do worthwhile.